Mysore Ashtanga Practice

 If you're new, you must take our Intro Course or Intro Workshop before attending Mysore sessions.

 New To Mysore?
+Take a course or workshop

-Email our Senior Teacher, Michelle Ryan to learn how to start.
+or Email our Senior Teacher, Michelle Ryan to learn how to start.

 There's a worldwide community of Mysore style Ashtanga shalas - like this one in Estonia - where dedicated Ashtanga practitioners are always welcomed.
 Take an Intro Course with us to get started!